finos/common-cloud-controls/services/common-cloud-services.md

 - Logging - Configurable logs are available for user inspection.
 - Monitoring - Configurable metrics are available for user inspection.
 - Alerting - Configurable alerts can be enabled.
+- Failover - Standby database is trasitioned to the primary after the primary fails or become unreachable.

 [(read more)](database/relational/taxonomy.md)